zeronounours/ictf-2015-writeups/analyses/Folkswagen_emissions/README.md

 ### ueberstzer

-This binary find the translation of a given *bavarian word*.
-It first execute
+This binary finds the translation of a given *bavarian word*.
+It first executes
 ```
 openssl aes-256-cbc -d -in ../rw/info/Bayrisch.csv.enc -out temp_file -pass pass:Â§acf578?#*+-463-{{}av@wer637,,..
 ```
 where `temp_file` is randomly generated.

-Then it read the file, find the line where the first csv field matches the word to translate and returns the second field which corresponds to the translation.
+Then it reads the file, finds the line where the first csv field matches the word to translate and returns the second field which corresponds to the translation.